Guven-K/Guven-K/README.md

   - **Untitled Project** (Working on making a web app)

 - 🌱 Always learning and improving my skills, currently delving deeper into **Dependency Injection** and **algorithms** in C#.
-- 🚀 **Bigger plans for 2025**: Aiming to enhance my expertise and become a well-rounded, experienced developer focusing on impactful projects and continuous growth.
+- 🚀 Aiming to enhance my expertise and become a well-rounded, experienced developer focusing on impactful projects and continuous growth.

 ---